Can Guinea Pigs Eat Brussels Sprouts? (How Much is Safe?)

 Can Baby Guinea Pigs Eat Brussels Sprouts?

-Baby guinea pigs over four weeks old can eat brussels sprouts sparingly.
-A very young guinea pig should only have a few bites of these cruciferous vegetables at a time.
+Baby guinea pigs over four weeks old can eat Brussels sprouts sparingly.
+A very young guinea pig should only have a few bites of these cruciferous vegetables at a time, as their digestive systems are more sensitive than adults.

 You can gradually increase the amount with age.
 By 8-12 weeks, they can eat similar quantities as adults.